 There is also unpredictability around capacity revenues due to lack of reliable pricing and PJM Base Residual Auctions.
 The PJM and ERCOT markets are undergoing significant restructuring due to recent weather events that have exposed systemic flaws, resulting in decline or delay in a substantial portion of capacity revenues.
 We cannot predict what these market reforms will look like or their impact on capacity revenues in the future.
-Please see Note 12 to the Annual Financial Statements included elsewhere in this prospectus for more information on the capacity market and systemic risks in PJM and ERCOT.
+Please see Note 12 in Notes to the Interim Financial Statements and Note 16 in Notes to the Annual Financial Statements for more information on the capacity market and systemic risks in PJM and ERCOT.